YasXV/Quantum_Computer/README.md

 The libraries that are mostly used are boost and SFML (for the user interface).

 ## How to run the code ?
 Download all the directories.
-Keeping up the sae structure.
+Keeping up the same structure.
 Place yourself in the "fichiers_cpp" directory.
 Open a terminal.
 Write " make ordi" on the terminal.